WebAssembly/spec/proposals/gc/Overview.md

 ### Type Equivalence

-In order to avoid spurious type incompatibilities at module boundaries, all types are structural.
+In order to avoid type incompatibilities at module boundaries, all types are structural.
 Aggregate types are considered equivalent when the unfoldings of their definitions are (note that field names are not part of the actual types, so are irrelevant):
 ```